- Personal Finance

 If you retire before your full retirement age, you will receive less at 62 than you would if you waited.
 For each extra month that you work, the amount goes up until you reach your full retirement age.

 Write a plan and set goals to accomplish what you want to achieve.
 You need to be realistic.
 Make your goals achievable.
-Read every article you can get your hands on about how to save money now to help meet your objectives.
+Read every article about how to save money now to help meet your objectives.
 Be sure to bank the extra money you save.

 Figure every expense that may arise once you retire.
 Don't forget to add in car repairs, house repairs, medical bills, everything that could arise.
 Inflation needs to be considered.
 Do you have enough money to cover all expenses?
 It would be best to have some extra money for travel and to be sure your lifestyle will be comfortable.

 You also need to remember that people are living much longer.
 Many people are living well into their 90's.
 Will you have enough money to last that long?

 Don't forget the cost of heath care insurance.
 Very few companies now pay for this after you retire.
 If yours does, count yourself fortunate.
 If you retire before 65, Medicare will not be available until you are 65.
 For a couple, healthcare cost can be as high as $1500 per month and higher depending on the policy you choose.
 Obamacare might be what will save the day for you.

 You'll need to discuss this with you insurance agent when figuring what it will cost you.
 Many people save money by purchasing a plan with a higher deductible.
 You'll need to have extra money in savings to cover these deductables in case the need arises.